 Net Negative MRR Churn

-Unlike regular churn, this metric is one to aspire to.
+Unlike regular churn, this churn metric is one to aspire to.
 Net negative churn means that total revenue from your existing customers surpasses the revenue lost to churn.

 This is the way to measure revenue lost as a direct result of customer churn.
-You can measure it in either terms of MRR or ARR (annual recurring revenue).
+You can measure it either in terms of MRR or ARR (annual recurring revenue).

 When preparing a churn analysis, it's important to think about churn in relation to both your business and your customers.
-The following suggested analysis methods will help you achieve this.
+The following analysis methods will help you achieve this.